 And now you know.

 So whose decorating style do you prefer?
 Any favorite pieces?
-If you enjoyed this article, you may enjoy reading more about the favorite catchphrases of the Presidents of France.
+If you enjoyed this article, you may enjoy reading more about the favorite catchphrases of the Presidents of France, as well the about the former French royal family.

 Did you enjoy that article?
 Save it for later!